florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 PMSM iron loss
 ==============
-As a second largest contributor of the PMSM performance loss, the iron loss arises from eddy current and the continuous variation of the magnetic flux.
-For better capture the behavior of the SM PMSM, a regression model using Least Squared Method by HASTECS project :cite:`touhami:2020` is considered.
+As the second largest contributor to the PMSM performance losses, the iron losses arises from eddy current and the continuous variation of the magnetic flux.
+To better capture the behavior of the SM PMSM, a regression model using Least Squared Method by HASTECS project :cite:`touhami:2020` is considered.

 .. math::